dtaralla/rrise/README.md

 --features=The,Plugin,List`.

 ### Known issues & limitations
-- `wwconfig` cfg flag doesn't seem to be forwarded to the build scripts?
 - If you dynamically link Wwise effect plugins (default behavior), there is an issue on Windows where if the path given to `AkInitSettings::with_plugin_dll_path` contains spaces, the DLLs in that folder won't be discoverable by Wwise.
 - On Linux, when connecting the profiler, you will get those messages in the console (they seem totally harmless):